coldnebo/condi/README.md

       <% end %>
     <% end %>

-We haven't gained much except shuffling arguments around.
+We haven't gained much except shuffling arguments around and we're coupling Carts with Users unnecessarily.

 Or, we could put the predicate in a helper and remove the args: